svs/covid19-supply-chain/README.md

 We also want a news feed about government policy, hoarding, etc. as well as advocacy materials on how and how much to stock up.

+## For Retail
+User should be able to describe availability of the essentials on the EssentialsList with a broad sense of how much of each is available.

+Retail store owners should be able to contribute information as well

+## For Wholesale
+We will integrate with BigBasket/Grofers/etc as well as others willing to participate all the way up the supply chain.

+## For Transportation
+No idea for now.
+Will update later.

 Discourse invite -> https://discord.gg/rSJjcA